Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Light-induced, fictitious magnetic trap

-The magnetic field direction for the optical tweezers is along the direction of beam propagation, i.e. the $y$-axis.
-The vector plot of the light-induced magnetic field from the Gaussian mode tweezers beam in the $xy$ plane is shown in Fig.~\ref{fig:vector field}(b).
-Optical tweezers atom traps with a circularly polarised electric field were analysed in~\cite{corwin1999spin}
+The light-induced magnetic field formed by the optical tweezers has a component along the propagation axis, i.e. the $y$-axis, as well as components along the $z-$ and $x-$axes, due to tight focusing.
+The vector plot of the fictitious magnetic field from the Gaussian mode tweezers beam in the $xy-$plane is shown in Fig.~\ref{fig:vector field}(b) and the intensity distribution is shown in Fig.~\ref{fig:setup}(b).
+The 2D-plots of the $y-$component and the $x(z)-$component of the fictitious magnetic field are shown in Fig.~\ref{fig:nonp_2D_fict_field} (a,b), respectively.
+Note that, optical tweezers-based atom traps with a circularly polarized electric field were previously analyzed in~\cite{corwin1999spin}.

-For optical tweezers, one can also use a Laguerre-Gaussian (LG) mode or a Hermite-Gaussian (HG) mode to modify the electric field profile allowing the high intensity region to be brought closer to the fibre surface.
-The intensity of a doughnut mode LG$_{01}$ ($p=1, ~l=0$) shown on the Fig.~\ref{fig:setup}(c) beam can be written as~\cite{zhang2011magic}
+For optical tweezers, one can also use a Laguerre-Gaussian (LG) mode or a Hermite-Gaussian (HG) mode to modify the electric field profile allowing the high intensity region to be brought closer to the fiber surface.
+The electric field of a donut mode beam, LG$_{01}$ ($p=0, l=1$), in the non-paraxial regime near the focal plane can be written as~\cite{youngworth2000focusing,winnerl2012universal,bhowmik2018tuning}